apeng-singlestore/singlestore-sqrl-for-chatgpt/README.md

-# ChatGPT plugins quickstart
+# SingleStore ChatGPT Plugin

-Get a todo list ChatGPT plugin up and running in under 5 minutes using Python.
+Get a SingleStore ChatGPT plugin up and running in under 5 minutes using Python.
 If you do not already have plugin developer access, please [join the waitlist](https://openai.com/waitlist/plugins).

 ## Setup